-2See Herrendorf, Rogerson and Valentinyi (2014) for a review of the literature on structural change.
-It is important to note that, although my paper introduces a geographic dimension into a model with structural change, tractability requires it to abstract from certain forces that are typically present in aspatial models of structural change.
+^{2.} See Herrendorf et al. (2014) for a review of the literature on structural change.
+It is important to note that although my paper introduces a geographic dimension into a model with structural change, tractability requires it to abstract from certain forces that are typically present in aspatial models of structural change.
 Most importantly, the model features homothetic preferences and a unitary elasticity of substitution between the farm and non-farm sectors in consumption, even though non-homotheticity and consumption-side complementarity have been pointed out as potentially important sources of structural change in the literature (Herrendorf et al., 2014).